benlasko/software_advice_web_scraper/README.md

 ## Data

-###  Softwareadvice.com has descriptions, reviews, and other data about software in over 40 categories including Accounting, Business Intelligence, Human Resources, Learning Management Systems, Medical, and Supply Chain Management.
-Within each category is a number of subcategories and in each subcategory a number of software products.
-There's over 900 subcategories total and up to hundreds of products in each subcategory.
+###  Softwareadvice.com has descriptions, reviews, and other data about software in over 40 categories like Accounting, Business Intelligence, Human Resources, Learning Management Systems, Medical, and Supply Chain Management.
+In each category is a number of subcategories and in each subcategory is a number of software products.
+There's over 900 subcategory links total and up to hundreds of product page links for each subcategory.

 <br>